Widget Integration

 - Technical or business-focused applications

-To specify the layout mode, pass a configuration object during initialization:
+To specify the layout mode and campaign ID, pass a configuration object during initialization:

 If no layout is specified, the widget will default to the card layout.